 This week we’re changing gears slightly.
 We’ve been focusing on the overhead position in the bottom of the squat.
 But your overhead position at the top of the lift is important, too.
 And chances are, if your overhead position is gross in standing, it’s probably even worse in the bottom.
-So let’s sort out the top where things are much less complicated and there are less demands on your mobility.
+So let’s sort out the top on how to do overhead stacking properly where things are much less complicated and there are less demands on your mobility.

 From a coaching perspective, the majority of faults I see here are related more in the areas of spinal awareness and motor control.
 Commonly, you’ll see novice, and even many intermediate, lifters overextended in their spine as well as sporting an excessive anterior pelvic tilt.
 Ladies, this is the pose you make when you want to make your butt look bigger… or want to look fancy in group photos.

 This is a no-no when it comes to holding weight overhead or holding weight period.
 For many people, this feels like a stable position.
 The reason for this is that the bones of your spine are literally touching each other and you’re able to relax here.
 This is a great way to develop spondylosis (http://orthoinfo.aaos.org/topic.cfm?topic=a00053) or other spinal injuries.
 No bueno.